Oscar winner, ‘Sound of Music’ star Christopher Plummer dies

 Plummer died Friday morning at his home in Connecticut with his wife, Elaine Taylor, by his side, said Lou Pitt, his longtime friend and manager.

 Over more than 50 years in the industry, Plummer enjoyed varied roles ranging from the film “The Girl With the Dragon Tattoo,” to the voice of the villain in 2009′s “Up” and as a canny lawyer in Broadway’s “Inherit the Wind.”
-In 2019 he starred as murdered mystery novelist in Rian Johnson’s whodunnit “Knives Out.”
+In 2019 he starred as murdered mystery novelist in Rian Johnson’s whodunnit “Knives Out” and in the TV suspense drama series “Departure.”

-But it was opposite Julie Andrews as von Trapp that made him a star.
+But it was opposite Julie Andrews as von Trapp in 1965 that made him a star.
 He played an Austrian captain who must flee the country with his folk-singing family to escape service in the Nazi navy, a role he lamented was “humorless and one-dimensional.”
 Plummer spent the rest of his life referring to the film as “The Sound of Mucus” or “S&M.”

 “We tried so hard to put humor into it,” he told The Associated Press in 2007.
 “It was almost impossible.
 It was just agony to try to make that guy not a cardboard figure.”

 The role catapulted Plummer to stardom, but he never took to leading men parts, despite his silver hair, good looks and ever-so-slight English accent.
 He preferred character parts, considering them more meaty.
+His memoir in 2012 was titled “In Spite of Myself.”

 Tributes quickly came from Hollywood and Broadway.
 Joseph Gordon-Levitt called him “one of the greats” and George Takei posted “Rest in eternal music, Captain von Trapp.”
 Dave Foley, a fellow Canadian, wrote: “If I live to be 91 maybe I’ll have time to fully appreciate all the great work of Christopher Plummer.”